Julenasti/intro_tidyverse/04-scripts/EBD/intro_tidyverse.md

 -   📝 All functions in stringr start with str\_ and take a vector of strings as the first argument
 -   Make working with strings as easy as possible

+1. Highlight the transport sector

 ## 7\| forcats (solve problems with factors)

 -   📝 Solve common problems with factors

-1. Detect and highlight all sectors starting with the word "Other"
+1. Detect all sectors starting with the word "Other"
-2. Put the sectors beginning with "Other" at the end of the legend
+2. Put the sectors starting with "Other" at the end of the legend

 ```r